MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 ---
-title: Back up and restore
+title: Backup and restore
 weight: 1
 ---

-MKE 4 supports backup and restore of cluster data through the use of the [Velero](https://velero.io/) addon.
-Backup is enabled by default.
+MKE 4 supports backups and restores of cluster data through the use of the [Velero](https://velero.io/) addon.
+Backups are enabled by default.

-## Configuration
+## Backup configuration

-The `backup` section of the MKE4 configuration file renders as follows:
+The `backup` section of the MKE 4 configuration file renders as follows:

 ```yaml
 backup: